 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for professional photographers are expected to increase by 3% between 2014 and 2024 (www.bls.gov).
-The BLS also states that the median annual salary for this position was $31,710 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for professional photographers are expected to decline by 6% between 2018 and 2028 (www.bls.gov).
+The BLS also states that the median annual salary for this position was $34,000 in 2018.

 The courses outlined above mark the terminal education point for those interested in studying digital photo editing.
 There are no degree or diploma programs available.
 However, if you want to turn a hobby into a career, there are plenty of education programs available.
 Bachelor of Fine Arts (BFA) and Master of Fine Arts (MFA) programs in photography are widely available.
 Interested individuals should be aware that competition for professional photography jobs is fierce, and the positions are mostly concentrated in major metropolitan areas.